 2.1 Subjects

-The healthy group include a total of 120 patients from a previous reproducibility study performed at the University Department of osteoporosis in Bern [Schenk 2020].
-The sample is composed of 64 female and 56 male subjects aged between 20 and 92 years old with a median age of 26 [22 - 35] years.
-These subjects did not took any medication known to affect bone metabolism nor presented any prior osteoporosis fracture.
+The healthy group includes a total of 120 patients from a previous reproducibility study performed at the University Department of osteoporosis in Bern [Schenk 2020].
+The group is composed of 64 female and 56 male subjects aged between 20 and 92 years old with a median age of 26 [22 - 35] years.
+These subjects did not take any medication known to affect bone metabolism nor presented any prior osteoporosis fracture.
 The second group was scanned at the Shriners Hospital for Children and images were shared to our group by the McGill University in Montreal.
-This group is composed of 35 female 15 male individuals leading to 50 OI diagnosed subjects.
+This group includes a total of 50 OI diagnosed subjects, composed of 35 females and 15 males.
 The youngest and oldest patients are 19 and 69 year old, respectively.
 The median age is 44 [33 - 55] years.
-35 subjects were diagnosed with type I OI, 2 with type III, and 13 with type IV.
+35 subjects were diagnosed with OI type I, 2 with type III, and 13 with type IV.

 2.2 HR-pQCT